societa-astronomica-g-v-schiaparelli/timelapse-allsky/README.md

 # timelapse-allsky
 Set of scripts, and a Dockerfile, to clean up old AllSky images, generate and upload a daily timelapse video.

+This project has been archived, since the active development has been moved to a private repository.

 ## General description
 A [Alcor-System OMEA 5C](https://www.alcor-system.com/new/AllSky/Omea_camera.html) camera, with its original software, generates a series images (in JPEG format) in a folder.
 The software builds a timelapse video in an *ancient* format (AVI with [XviD](https://www.xvid.com/) codec).